dwpitz/Project-2---JAUNT-E/JAUNT-E/README.md

 ![User Page, Show, and New Routes](Photos/img_2.jpg)

 * Jaunter clicks on a jaunt they've been editing from their drafts list and enters an edit page.
+Decides to add Points of Interest, clicks the POI edit button.

+* On POI edit page, enters 3 points of interest, which populate on the bottom of the page.
+Upon submit goes back to Jaunt edit page.

-Jaunter completes the jaunt (including a pic from the jaunt, up to five points of interest on the jaunt with corresponding descriptions/pics/geo-locators, a description and title) and publishes it to the general pool of jaunts.
+* Jaunter completes the jaunt (including a pic from the jaunt, up to five points of interest on the jaunt with corresponding descriptions/pics/geo-locators, a description and title) and publishes it to the general pool of jaunts.

 * Jaunter clicks on a favorite jaunt of another Jaunter listed on their own page for inspiration.
 No edit link is available since they didn't create it.
-They click their profile button from the nav bar and jump back to their own profile page decide to update an existing jaunt that they already published.
+They click their profile button from the nav bar and jump back to their own profile page.
+Jaunter decides to update an existing jaunt that they already published.

 * Jaunter clicks on jaunt they formerly published and sees a show page.
 From here they click the edit button (available because they are logged in and authored this jaunt) and make changes they excited about.